 5. Learning Market Demand and Development

-One of the hot topics in the HR space has been the war for talent.
+One of the hot topics in the HR space has been the ongoing war for talent.
 With employment rates dipping to record lows in the U.S., companies are scrambling to find skilled workers.
 The SHRM Skills Gap 2019 study found that over 80% of respondents are having difficulty finding suitable candidates.

 At the same time, businesses are dealing with high turnover rates and the ongoing retirement of the boomer generation.